You or the person you care for may be entitled to some financial support.

 There are certain allowances paid to people with disabilities .The person you care for may be entitled to:

-- Disability Living Allowance, if they are under 65 and need help with personal care or getting around
+- Personal Independence Payment (PIP), if they are under 65 and need help with personal care or getting around

 - Attendance Allowance, if they are 65 or over and need help with personal care